Learn more about a Calgary Co-op membership today.

 Learn all the benefits of a Co-op Membership

-When you become a part of one of the largest retail co-operatives in North America, you can vote in the Director Election, run for the Board of Directors and attend our Annual Meeting.
+You can influence change at Co-op.
+That’s because your membership gives you the chance to vote in the Director Election, run for the Board of Directors, and attend our Annual Meeting.

-When you shop at Co-op, you receive grocery carry-out at our food stores, full-service at self-serve prices at our gas bars, expert advice from sommeliers at our wine, spirits and beer locations, and free prescription delivery from our pharmacies.
+Your membership gives you the VIP treatment at no extra cost.
+That includes carryout at our food stores, full-service at self-serve prices at our gas stations, expert sommelier advice at our Wine Spirits Beer locations, and free prescription delivery from our pharmacies.

 Be sure to keep your information up-to-date so we know where to send important information and your annual refund.

-Do all my purchases count towards my annual return?
+Do all my purchases count towards my refund?

-Calgary Co-op includes Airdrie, High River, Okotoks, and Strathmore.
-Other Co-operatives are operated separately and therefore do not count towards your return with Calgary Co-op.
+Our stores are found in Calgary, Airdrie, Cochrane, High River, Okotoks, and Strathmore.
+Other co-operatives are operated separately and therefore do not count towards your return with Calgary Co-op.

 How is a co-op different than other businesses?

-The main purpose of a private or public business is to maximize returns for shareholders.
+The purpose is different—A Co-op provides benefits to its members.
+Other businesses maximize returns for shareholders.